Page created on March 2, 2019. Last updated on February 19, 2023 at 10:49

 During the acute disease phase icterus develops, and the condition is now acute hepatitis.
 In this phase HBsAg, HBeAg and IgM anti-HBc are present in the serum.
 The anti-HBc antibodies are fighting the virus in this stage.

-During the convalescence phase all antigens will disappear from the blood, while only IgG anti-HBs remains.
-The presence of this antibody indicates that the person “won the battle” against the virus and is now immunized.
+During the convalescence phase all antigens will disappear from the blood, while IgG anti-HBs and anti-HBc remain.
+The presence of anti-HBs indicates that the person “won the battle” against the virus and is now immunized.

 |Acute disease||↑||↑||Ø||↑, IgM|